Moreholidays December Wright Brothers Day

 History and Origin of White Elephant Day

 This game is most often played at holiday parties.
-So, the date selected is early in the time period where these parties are held.
-This is an annual event.
+So, the date selected is usually early during the Christmas holiday season.
+This holiday is an annual event.

 Related Holidays